 - Meet popular Disney characters dressed in beautiful traditional Japanese clothing

 - Check out exciting parades, great cuisines, and limited products

 Yomiuri Land is a huge amusement park located on the border between Inagi City in Tokyo and Kawasaki City in Kanagawa.
-It offers a variety of experiences including exciting rides, entertaining performances by popular characters, BBQ area for families, and even Sea lion shows!
+It offers a variety of experiences including exciting rides, entertaining performances by popular characters, a BBQ area for families, and even Sea lion shows!
 Jewellumination is one of the highlights among special events that is scheduled to be held from the middle of October through April in 2021.
 6.5 million lights brightly decollate the entire park divided into 12 areas based on different themes!
 If you want a thrilling experience, bungee jumping is also popular on New Year’s Eve or Day at the park, you can bungee jump from 22 meters above the ground!
 It might make a good start of the new year!

 Highlights for New Year’s at Yomiuri Land

 - Enjoy exciting rides, character performances, and sea lion shows with children

 - Beautiful illumination offers a romantic dating spot to couples

 - Make a good start with bungee jumping!

 Grandberry Park Minami-Machida